JudeLingan/rockethacks2026/README.md

 ## About
 This is project made for the 2026 RocketHacks Hackathon.
 Team Blackwall consists of 4 people:
-- Jude
+- Jude CS
-- Ricky
+- Ricky CSE
-- Anthony
+- Anthony CSE
-- Gamma
+- Gamma CYBR

 ## Goals
 We aim to make a robot that moves and scans its environement, returning it to the user over the internet.